alibijari/Gaussian-Limit-of-a-Random-Walk/README.md

 ## 🚀 Overview

 This project provides a modern, well-documented Python code to **simulate the 1D random walk (binomial walk)** and demonstrates the emergence of the **Central Limit Theorem** (CLT) in statistical physics.
-It includes interactive visualizations and a comprehensive LaTeX lesson, making it ideal for students and educators in computational or statistical physics.
+It includes interactive visualizations and a comprehensive lesson, making it ideal for students in computational or statistical physics.

 ---